Cat in Heat - Dealing with a cat in heat

 What exactly is a cat in heat?

-A cat in heat is a female cat that is fertile and looks for a male cat to reproduce.
-This does not happen once a year: domestic cats, unlike their wild counterparts, can go into heat throughout the year.
-This is due to artificial light and constant temperatures in the home, which disrupts their natural rhythms.
+A cat in heat is a female cat that is fertile and seeks out a male cat to mate with.
+This does not happen just once a year: unlike their wild counterparts, domestic cats can go into heat year-round.
+This is due to artificial lighting and constant indoor temperatures, which disrupt their natural rhythm.

-The first heat can occur as early as around the age of 5 to 6 months, but in some cats it does not show itself until around 10 to 12 months.
-From then on, your cat may be in heat every 2 to 3 weeks in heat again - and the cycle continues without intervention.
+The first heat cycle can occur as early as 5 to 6 months of age, but in some cats it doesn’t appear until around 10 to 12 months.
+From that point on, your cat may go into heat again every 2 to 3 weeks—and without intervention, that cycle will simply continue.

-On average, a heat lasts 7 to 9 days.
-During this period, your cat changes completely: she meows loudly, becomes affectionate, rolls on the ground, holds up her rump and often eats less.
-And all this can go on for weeks, risking health problems.
+A cat’s heat cycle lasts an average of 7 to 9 days.
+During this time, your cat undergoes a complete transformation: she meows loudly, becomes affectionate, rolls around on the floor, holds her hindquarters up, and often eats less.
+And all of this can go on for weeks, leading to potential health risks.

 "In heat seems harmless, but repeated cycles without mating are a tremendous strain on the body and behavior."